 Our employees are the heart of our business.
 We strive to provide wellness benefits that go beyond the traditional package.
 Through practices like flexible scheduling, telecommuting, an on-site gym, massage, and cooking classes, we offer a workplace where employee wellness is a priority.

 Core benefits and compensation

 Every year, Annie’s hires college interns to join our team for the summer.
-These interns work with our Product Innovation, Sales, Marketing, Sustainability, and Operations teams, and not only provide fresh perspectives, but also receive a great work experience.
+These interns work with our Product Innovation, Sales, Marketing, Sustainability, IT, Finance, and Operations teams, and not only provide fresh perspectives, but also receive great work experience.
 Over the years, the internship program has grown in both number of interns and activities.
 One highlight of the program: interns have weekly lunches with different members of Annie’s senior leadership team, where they learn about the career paths of the speakers and ask questions about the company.
-As our intern Alicia Halpern says, “Being a Sustainability Intern at Annie’s was a fantastic experience.
-The skills I learned have helped prepare me to move from the student life into the professional world.
-Not only was working at Annie’s a lot of fun, I came away with a broad sense of what it takes to push a company onto a more sustainable path.”
+As our Sustainability Intern Claire Kelloway says, “it is fascinating to understand the unique limits and opportunities of approaching sustainability on a large scale.
+The breadth of my assignments helps me learn the big picture and minute details of applied environmentalism.”

 On-site organic garden